Safe Ways to Use Apple Cider Vinegar for your Dog

 As a person who loves, trusts, and knows the benefits of holistic remedies, my kitchen is my pharmacy.
 No really, it is.
 I have long encouraged the use of turmeric for pets’ (and peoples’) inflammation, and have found that apple cider vinegar is fantastic for a variety of issues from infections and fleas to dandruff.

 Contrary to popular belief, organic apple cider vinegar can be a healthy, safe alternative to some of the more invasive flea medications and antibiotics.
 I call apple cider vinegar nature’s antiseptic.
 This beautiful, fermented apple potion works by rebalancing the pH, whether it’s being used internally or externally, with strong antioxidant and antibacterial properties.

-Apple cider vinegar (ACV) has been touted as a miracle cure.
-Some people believe that ACV can cure cancer or burn belly fat, while the FDA holds their stance that ACV does not have any nutritional value.
-But the truth lies somewhere in the middle of the spectrum.
-ACV has antibacterial and antifungal properties, which makes it a great solution for a variety of issues.
+Apple cider vinegar (ACV) has been claimed to be a miracle cure.
+Some people believe that ACV can cure cancer or burn belly fat, while the FDA holds its stance that ACV does not have any nutritional value.
+But, the truth lies somewhere in the middle of the spectrum.
+ACV has antibacterial and antifungal properties which makes it a great solution for a variety of issues.

 This is not an exhaustive list.
-New uses for ACV are being discovered every day.
+New uses for apple cider vinegar are being discovered every day.
 When used in conjunction with other holistic treatments, ACV can pack a punch.
 ACV creates an acidic environment where yeast cannot grow, and it can kill bacteria.

-To treat itchy skin, fleas, yeast and urinary tract infections, put 1-2 tablespoons of ACV into your dog or cat’s drinking water.
-It’s important to note that the taste is not fantastic, so you might notice your pet avoiding their water at first, but keep at it.
+To remedy itchy skin, fleas, yeast, and urinary tract infections put 1-2 tablespoons of ACV into your dog or cat’s drinking water.
+It’s important to note that the taste is not fantastic.
+As a result, you might notice your pet avoiding their water at first, but keep at it.
 They will get used to the taste.
 You can adjust and put just a few drops in to start.

-For topical applications, it is always recommended that you do a 50/50 mix of ACV and purified water.
+For topical applications, do a 50/50 mix of ACV and purified water.
 To clean and combat ear infections, this mixture can be put directly onto the ears and rubbed onto irritated areas of the skin.

 ACV is a combination of apples and water.
 Both of which are perfectly safe for dogs and cats to ingest.
 Because ACV has antibacterial properties, if used too much it can cause some of the good flora in the gut to decrease, so you may want to incorporate a probiotic into your dog’s diet if you notice him having diarrhea or unusual stool.